jaynecn/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a User Interface Component Library built on Javascript.
+It uses a new markup language called JSX which looks like a cross between HTML and Javascript.
+React was made to solve the problem of there being a lot of pressure on browsers when it comes to displays of user interfaces by creating a virtual DOM.
+The web demands more interconnectivity and responsiveness.
+The virtual DOM mean info can be updated without refreshing the browser.
+The way React is designed, it also helps with improving scalability of projects by making components easily scalable and reusable.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+To me, that means you need to think inside-out and upside-down.
+It’s similar to thinking in Flexbox, in that you have to think of terms of the design of your components, their siblings and parents before you build.
+You need to have a good idea of how each part is related to each other.
+Like with Javascript, you want to make sure you have a ‘daisy-chain’-like structure where you are passing information from the component, to a link reference, to a function, etc.
+An important part of React is to decipher the minimal representation of ‘state’ and work out where it should live in your UI.

-- [ ] Describe state.
+- [x] Describe state.

+State is the data that components hold onto and pass around to other components.
+For example, in some UI the state would be the data that the user puts in.
+You can recognise state when it is a piece of information that can change over time, it isn’t passed in from a parent and can’t be computed using components already existing in the UI.
+State is the data we have when we need it eg. search text entered by a user.

-- [ ] Describe props.
+- [x] Describe props.

+Props (short for properties) is the means in which we pass state from one component to another.
+State could be changed every second, like when a user types in a search bar.
+But props, once entered via state, cannot be changed.
+This information is passed around to functional components and classes.
+We can create different styles for display of props via classNames.
+We can also define ‘defaultProps’ as a default style.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside the scope of the function eg. timers, console logs, etc.  We use "useEffect" as an instruction a component needs to run a side effect.
+It can be prompted any time state changes, run only once after state changes, or it can be queued to run when the state of a dependency array changes.

 ## Project Set Up